-Ensure you buy organic celery, or ensure that it is thoroughly and fully washed before preparing it.
-Non-organic vegetables can have chemicals on them that are toxic to birds.
+It is best if you buy organic celery and ensure that it is thoroughly and fully washed before preparing it.
+Unwashed vegetables can have chemicals and pesticides on them that are toxic to birds.
 Washing will get rid of the majority of these, which is especially important with something like celery that you do not peel.

 Chop the vegetable into small pieces, so that the bird can easily pick them up and eat them.
 Remove excess stringy bits and feed.

 What About the Leaves?

 When feeding celery, you can include the leaves, but these will need the same washing and cleaning treatment as the stalk, to ensure that they are free from chemicals and pesticides.

 Celery is not as nutritionally dense as some other foods, and the stringy fibers mean that it can take some time to prepare this light vegetable.
 Having variety in your cockatiel’s diet is always a good thing; they can sometimes get bored from eating the same thing on a daily basis.

 Please note that although these foods are considered safe, they should only be offered in moderation and after a consultation with your exotic pet or avian veterinarian.
 Birds with some conditions cannot be offered foods that otherwise healthy birds can consume.
 For example, if your cockatiel has a thyroid issue, they likely can’t be offered broccoli, kale, lettuce, or spinach.

 Most birds will readily take to an all-seed diet, but your cockatiel doesn’t necessarily know what’s best.